COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 Frozen shoulder occurs:

-physical exam reveals limited shoulder movement.
+Your doctor may suspect frozen shoulder if a physical exam reveals limited shoulder movement.
 An X-ray may be done to see whether symptoms are from another condition such as arthritis or a broken bone.

 If treatment is not helping, surgery is sometimes done to loosen some of the tight tissues around the shoulder.
 Two surgeries are often done.
 In one surgery, called manipulation under anesthesia, you are put to sleep and then your arm is moved into positions that stretch the tight tissue.
 The other surgery uses an arthroscope to cut through tight tissues and scar tissue.
 These surgeries can both be done at the same time.

-using your shoulder more may help prevent frozen shoulder after surgery or an injury.
+Gentle, progressive range-of-motion exercises, stretching, and using your shoulder more may help prevent frozen shoulder after surgery or an injury.
 Experts don't know what causes some cases of frozen shoulder, and it may not be possible to prevent these.
 But be patient and follow your doctor's advice.
 Frozen shoulder nearly always gets better over time.

 Other Works Consulted